nickvidal/community-growth/README.md

 * Content in a new language attracts a more diverse set of individuals and organizations to the project, who in return contribute back to the project making it even better.
 * Ideally the software should also be multilingual.
 Provide users the option to select a language and locale.
 * For GrimoireLab this is straighforward, consisting in making available [dashboards](https://github.com/chaoss/grimoirelab-sigils) in different languages.
-* Work with Affiliates and Ambassadors to organize events worldwide and produce local content (see the Events page below).
+* Work with Affiliates and Ambassadors to organize events worldwide and produce local content (see the Events section below).

 |Succesful international expansion|
 |----|